victoriaolanipekun/SEI56-Project-3/README.md

     }

 ```
-<p>The shopped drink is displayed on the page, and users are able to view the price, their inputed quantity and the subtotal price of the drink.
+<p>I built the cart page such that the shopped drink is displayed on the page, and users are able to view the price, their inputed quantity and the subtotal price of the drink.
 The user can also delete the drink from the cart.
 I built the cart page using the React.js and styled using React Bootstrap CSS Framework, CSS3 + SCSS. </p>

 ![Screenshot 2021-08-13 at 20 41 36](https://user-images.githubusercontent.com/71145696/129410820-a1f5312f-d989-4db8-b34b-cec69d91581d.png)